aleshaleksey/fansys23/base-rules.md

 Characters and groups that enter new or unfamiliar terrain will often need to explore it in some way to learn useful (or occasionally useless) information about it, this includes:
 - General topography and characteristics. (exploration)
 - Flora, fauna and monsters. (exploration or scouting)
-- Presense of populated centres and ruins. (exploration)
+- Presence of populated centres and ruins. (exploration)
-- Presense and prevelance of resources.
+- Presence and prevalence of resources.
 (Prospecting)

 Different skills are used for each one.
-In general the thresholds for success are determined by the terrain table (see above), but in some cases skills, abilities and magics used for obfuscating and misleading cansubstitue the threshold value.
+In general the thresholds for success are determined by the terrain table (see above), but in some cases skills, abilities and magics used for obfuscating and misleading can substitute the threshold value.
 In general exploration can be detailed (exploring a haunted house for clues to a murder), or cursory (exploring the mountainside for signs of marmots).
 - Cursory exploration takes 4 hours per square mile of threshold 5 & 10 terrain, and a full day for threshold 15 & 20 terrain.
 - Detailed exploration takes between 10 minutes and 1h per 100sq-feet of terrain depending on how much "stuff" there is to explore.
 - For detailed exploration it is recommended that the locale is described by the DM and the players prompted to focus on a certain part of it.
 At this point the threshold should probably be determined by the general difficulty table.